umid-namazov/QueueLessapp/README.md

-# 🎓 Talaba Super App
+# 🎓 QueueLessapp

 > Study, plan, and track your academic life — all in one place.

-**Talaba Super App** is an all-in-one productivity web app built for students.
+**QueueLessapp** is an all-in-one productivity web app built for students.
 It combines a class schedule, homework tracker, exam countdown, Pomodoro focus timer, notes, and an AI study assistant into a single lightweight, offline-friendly interface.

 ---